picmac/treazrisland/docs/mvp_play_session_plan.md

 ## Deployment Checklist for First Play

 1. Clone repository and run `./scripts/bootstrap.sh` to start services.
-2. Execute `npm run cli:create-admin` from the backend container to issue the first admin invitation.
+2. Execute `pnpm --filter backend create-admin` from the backend container to issue the first admin invitation.
 3. Upload a ROM through the admin dashboard or place a ROM file in `./data/import/` for auto-ingestion.
 4. Browse to the library, tap the featured ROM, and launch the emulator.
 5. Save state and confirm persistence by refreshing the page and resuming play.